CharlieJT/Recipes/tests.md

 I checked that:

-- When anytime are the search function is triggered by making a search, you will be linked to the search page.
+- Anytime the search function is triggered by making a search, you will be linked to the search page.
 - The input of any of the search bar will do a find through the recipe name, recipe description, recipe instructions & any recipe keywords that are found in the database.
 - If no matches are found in the database, it will display 'No results have been found' with